128technology/docs/docs/wan_assurance_ssr120_quickstart.md

 ### Mist Claim Code Entry

-1. Log into your Mist organization dashboard.
+1. Log into your Mist organization's dashboard.
 2. Navigate to your organization's inventory, and select the WAN tab at the top.

 ![Claim device](/img/intro_wa_quickstart_claim.gif)